MasterAir/Corndel-DE-workshop-01-Learner/README.md

 [Back to Contents](#contents)

-As well as being able to clone repositories of code in GitHub, to be able to contribute to repositories you will also need to set your Git commit username[^13] and commit email address for Git[^14].
+As well as being able to clone repositories of code in GitHub, to be able to contribute to repositories, you will also need to set your Git commit username[^13] and commit email address for Git[^14].
 The short exercise below takes you through how to enable that.

-Being able to contribute to GitHub repositories through commits[^15] is not necessary to take part in the workshops but it is a very useful skill to develop as a data engineer.
+Being able to contribute to GitHub repositories through commits[^15] is not necessary to take part in the workshops, but it is a very useful skill to develop as a data engineer.

 [^13]: How to set your Git username: <https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer>